tuckcodes/max-halleran/README.md

 - Beware of spaces around your HTML attributes.
 This can prevent the browser from parsing them properly.
 For example:
 incorrect: `<html lang = "en">`
 correct: `<html lang="en">`

+## Milestone 2b Feedback
+Right now, given what you have I can only count this Miestone at [Tier I](https://bootcamp-coders.cnm.edu/projects/personal/rubric/).
+Please check in with me daily re: your development progress.
+I am happy to bump this score up as you complete more work.